selimonat/fancycarp/README.md

 8/ Analysis of functional data.
 So far, Fancycarp covered all the basic preprocessing steps, which should be fairly common to anybody, independent of their projects.
 However, first-level analyses in fMRI has certainly project specific flavors, that cannot be fully automated with additional data.
-To this end, the CreateFolderHierarchy method has created the ```design``` folder, which contains parameters necessary to the building of a design matrix.
+To this end, the CreateFolderHierarchy method has created the ```design``` folder, which is supposed to contain parameters necessary for the building of a design matrix.
-You simply create as many design models as you like:
+One may create as many design models, and use their number as argument to the Subject instance's first-level analysis method.

 ```shell
 >> pwd